-Professional degree programs must have appropriate information resources to support educational goal of the program.
+Professional degree programs must have appropriate information resources to support objectives, mission of the program and the institution.

-The APR must address not limited to, but inclusive of the following points.
+The APR must address the following points.

-- List of accessible library(ies) and its type - Number of books, printed materials and periodicals available in each library - Quantity of visual and non-printed materials available in each library - Information search system available in each library - Sufficient funding to enable continuous updates and improvements in collection
+- Identification of accessible library(ies) and its type - Number of books, printed materials and periodicals available in each library - Quantity of visual and non-printed materials available in each library - Information search system - Sufficient funding to enable continuous collection growth